-In the fields it tends to develop in circular patterns.
+In the fields, it tends to develop in circular patterns.
 Small clusters of panicles do not develop properly during grain fill and the panicles remain upright rather than bending down with the weight of the grain.
 Infected grains can be unevenly distributed on the panicle.
-The stem below an infected panicle remains green.
-Bacteria infect the developing grains at flowering and cause grain abortion or rotting during grain filling after pollination.
+The stem below the infected panicle remains green.
+Bacteria infect the developing grains at flowering stage and cause grain abortion or rotting during grain filling after pollination.
 Grains develop a light- to medium-brown discoloration of the lower third to half of the hulls.
-These grains may later turn greyish, black or pink as other bacteria or fungi become established in the hulls.
+These grains may later turn grayish, black or pink as other bacteria or fungi become established in the hulls.

-Sorry, we don't know of any alternative treatment against Burkholderia spp. .
+Sorry, we don't know of any biological treatment against Burkholderia glumae.
 Please get in touch with us in case you know of something that might help to fight this disease.
-Looking forward hearing from you.
+Looking forward to hear from you.